Black Vultures in Arkansas

 Legally black vultures are protected under the federal Migratory Bird Treaty Act of 1918.
 Their migratory range extends for thousands of miles from North America to the lower reaches of South America, thus crossing national boundaries.
 It is illegal to harm, harass, or take (kill) black vultures without a permit.

+Frightening black vultures using various devices may work in some situations.
 Protecting larger livestock operations is more difficult where cattle range over large expanses.
 Around smaller livestock operations, problems with black vultures may be alleviated with constant vigilance and persistent harassment.
 Loud noises are often used for disturbing and moving black vultures from roosts.
 Such tactics should be employed before black vultures become established at their roosting site.

 The National Wildlife Research Center recommends frightening black vultures from roosts using effigies (replicas) of dead black vultures.
 Multiple vulture effigies should be very visible and hung upside-down by the legs with wings splayed.
 The Center found that effigies which simply resembled a full-grown vulture -- 25 to 26 inches in length and feathered -- were effective.
 In some states, USDA Wildlife Services issues permits for shooting and displaying nuisance birds to frighten other black vultures.
 USDA Wildlife Services - Arkansas is skeptical about the continued effectiveness of effigies as research using similar tactics suggests birds and other wildlife often become habituated to repeated use of frightening devices.